 There are other offences relating to possession, transport and sale.
 See ‘Possession and Sale of Protected Species’ for information on this.

 NRW issues licences under Regulation 55 of the Habitats Regulations to allow you to work within the law.
 We issue them for specific purposes stated in the Regulations, if the following three tests are met:

 - the purpose of the work meets one of those listed in the Habitats Regulations (see below);

 - that the action authorised will not be detrimental to the maintenance of the population of the species concerned at a favourable conservation status (FCS) in their natural range

 The Habitats Regulations permits licences to be issued for a specific set of purposes including:

 - include preserving public health or public safety or other imperative reasons of over-riding public interest including those of a social or economic nature and beneficial consequences of primary importance for the environment;

 - conserving wild animals

-For more information on survey licences, see ‘Applying for licences to undertake standard survey work on bats’ and ‘NRW Bat licence application form’.
+For more information on survey licences, see our ‘NRW Bat licence application form’.